nwjs/nw.js/docs/For Users/Migration/From 0.12 to 0.13.md

 + `closed` event of `nw.Window`: `App.quit()` doesn't trigger this event.
 + `devtools-closed` event of nw.Window is not supported for now.
 + `as_desktop` option is not supported for now
-+ opening new window for an external URL starts a new renderer process (thus objects there are not accessible directly)
 + `webkit.{plugin|java|page-cache}` option in `package.json` is not supported for now: plugins are enabled by default.
 + `nwUserAgent` attribute of `<iframe>` is not supported for now.
 + `--data-path` command line argument is not supported for now.